grumpyp/aixplora/README.md

     ```
 2. Build Docker image and run containers
     ```
-    docker compose up --build
+    install=true docker compose up --build
     ```
 3. When running the above command for the first time, make sure `frontend/node_modules` folder does not exist.
-The initial build might take some time since it will install the required dependencies.
+The initial build might take some time since it will install all the required dependencies.

 4. Once the build and the package installation is finished, it should show an error in the console `app exited with code null, waiting for change to restart it` (We have to work on that issues).